bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Article tag followed by h1 and paragraphs." />
 </p>

-I have my page open and you can see the article comes first right after my main section opens there.
+<p>I have my page open and you can see the article comes first right after
+my main section opens there.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 59. aside, nav, ul, li, ul, li - 1st li is menulink (39) ~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">